Silent Abandonment in Contact Centers: Estimating Customer Patience from Uncertain Data: Estimating the Scope of Silent Abandonment as a Source of Information Uncertainty

 \section{Estimating the Scope of Silent Abandonment as a Source of Information Uncertainty}

-In this section we aim to build models to define which conversations can be classified as silent abandonment with high probability.
+In this section, we aim to build models to define which conversations can be classified as silent abandonment with high probability.
 This will enable us to estimate the percentage of Sab customers.
-In addition, such information also enables us to estimate the time it takes for the service agents to realize that a Sab customer has abandoned the queue.
-We conduct separate analyses of the two types of contact centers we are working with (chat systems and messaging systems) due to the difference in their service process.
+In addition, such information also enables us to estimate the time it takes for a service agent to realize that a Sab customer has abandoned the queue, and to estimate the agent's wasted work on a Sab customer.
+We conduct separate analyses of the two types of contact centers due to the difference in estimation method each requires.